This is self-drive day trip on Wednesday, October 19, 2022

 Teri Venker is a volunteer docent and researcher for the Madison Trust for Historic Preservation.
 She also leads tours of Indian Mounds around the Madison area, which partly stems from her lifelong interest in Native American history and culture.
 Her career at the UW was in marketing and communications for the UW-Madison’s Wisconsin Union, the UW Colleges and UW-Extension.
 Teri is a UWRA member.

-Exact times and lunch arrangements yet to be finalized.
-Participants should meet on parking lot in front of Administration Bldg. on the grounds of Mendota Mental Health Institute, 301 Troy Drive, Madison.
+- Parking: Participants should meet in front of the Administration Building on the grounds of Mendota Mental Health Institute, 301 Troy Drive, Madison at 10:00 A.M.
+Tour will start approximately at 10:15 A.M.

 If you have preliminary questions for the speaker, please send to Program Coordinator Al Liegel at firstname.lastname@example.org by Friday, October 14.